 It should not feel clinical.
 It should be a holistic, energy-based experience.
 It should ideally be done by a sensitive and intuitive therapist who is able to listen with their hands instead of just doing something with them.

 A clinical experience leaves out the soul of Thai Massage.
 It lacks the essence and the beauty of it.

 Of course, the therapist should be technically competent.
 But there is more to it than technical skills.

-There is creativity, empathy, good communications skills, intuitive skills, presence, and therapeutic skills.
+There is creativity, empathy, good communication skills, intuitive skills, presence, and therapeutic skills.
 Without those, it might be clinically good, but it will bypass all the other essential elements.

 4. Is Thai Massage a healing experience?

-By its very nature and history, Thai Massage is meant to help improve conditions in the body.
+By its very nature and history, this healing art is meant to help improve conditions in the body.
 It is part of Thailand’s system of natural healing, and it has been used as a therapy for many hundreds of years.

 To this day, countless Thais seek help from therapists to address their health issues.
 Done right, Thai Massage will result in healing experiences, improvement of health challenges, a balanced energy system, and maintenance of good health.

 It certainly should be.
 However often it is not.
 Why is that?